Jonathas2127/NYCU-Computer-Vision-2025-Spring-HW3/README.md

 Name: 陳宣澔

 ## Introduction
 This project implements an instance segmentation model using Mask R-CNN with a ResNet-50 + FPN backbone to detect and segment cell instances from microscopy images.
 The goal is to accurately identify multiple object classes and their masks in biomedical images.
 I leverage pre-trained weights from torchvision to accelerate convergence and improve generalization.
-The training pipeline includes robust data augmentation, proper target formatting, and support for optional auxiliary supervision (e.g., center and boundary maps).
-The best-performing model achieves significant improvements in accuracy by switching from the ResNet-50 v2 to the v1 backbone.
+Training uses basic normalization and runs on standard PyTorch pipelines.

 ## How to install
 I run train.py on Kaggle Notebooks.